OUR LATEST PROJECT: FULTON HIGH SCHOOL | Knoxville,Tennessee

 On December 17, 2015, 15-year-old Zaevion Dobson sacrificed his life to protect his friends from random gunfire.
 Since then, the high school sophomore has been commended by a tearful President Obama, honored by 100 Black Men of America, and received the Arthur Ashe Courage Award at the ESPY 2016 Awards.

 Zaevion was a hard-working, high-spirited young man who was well liked by peers, teachers, and coaches.
 Friends and family describe Zaevion as full of love and laughter.
 Whenever he walked into a room, everyone wanted to be around his positive energy.
 Zaevion’s mother and older brother, Markastin, worked hard to keep Zaevion and his younger brother, Zack, out of the area’s rampant gang activity, encouraging the boys to channel their energy into more positive pursuits like sports.
-Zaevion dreamed big when it came to football, and hoped to go on to play college and pro ball.
+Zaevion dreamed big when it came to football, and hoped to one day go pro.

 – Coach Rob Black, Fulton High School